How do faculty utilize Service Learning?

 Have interested students check the web site, read the information, and complete the online Service Learning Orientation.

-Students begin contacting agencies as soon as they attend orientation.
+Students begin contacting agencies as soon as they complete the online orientation.

-Students must visit the agency at which they wish to work, agree on type of work and hours, provide a copy of their course syllabus and get their agency supervisor's signature on the Letter of Agreement & Enrollment Form.
-This Letter of Agreement must be turned in by the designated deadline.
+Students must visit the agency at which they wish to work, agree on type of work and hours, provide a copy of their course syllabus and get the agency representative's signature on the CNM Service Learning Enrollment Form.
+This Enrollment Form must be turned in by the designated deadline.

-As an instructor, you'll need to sign the Letter of Agreement & Enrollment Form with your complete signature.
+As an instructor, you'll need to sign the CNM Service Learning Enrollment Form with your complete signature.
 Keep a copy of the form and the student needs to return the original to: Sharon Gordon-Moffett at (505) 224-3068 or email@example.com

 During the term, keep Service Learning staff apprised of any concerns with students in Service Learning.